youdontknowdemo/yamlchop/README.md

 that publishes the site will not occur until the next time you run that command, assuming you wish to have a chance to review and edit the OpenAI fields.

+## License

+This software is provided under a very liberal MIT license that only requires you to include the license text in any redistribution.
+See the LICENSE file for details.